Janet Gaynor

-Janet Gaynor (born Laura Augusta Gainor; October 6, 1906 – September 14, 1984) was an American film, stage, and television actress.

-Gaynor began her career as an extra in shorts and silent films.
-After signing with Fox Film Corporation (later 20th Century-Fox) in 1926, she rose to fame and became one of the biggest box offices draws of the era.
-In 1929, she became the first recipient of the Academy Award for Best Actress for her performances in three films: 7th Heaven (1927), Sunrise: A Song of Two Humans (1927), and Street Angel (1928).
-This was the only occasion an actress won one Oscar for multiple film roles.
-Gaynor's career success continued into the sound film era, and she achieved notable success in the original version of A Star Is Born (1937), for which she received a second Best Actress Academy Award nomination.
+Janet Gaynor (born Laura Augusta Gainor; October 6, 1906 – September 14, 1984) was an American actress.
+She began her career as an extra in shorts and silent films.
+After signing with Fox Film Corporation (later 20th Century-Fox) in 1926, she rose to fame and became one of the biggest box office draws of the era.
+In 1929, she became the first recipient of the Academy Award for Best Actress for her performances in 7th Heaven, Sunrise: A Song of Two Humans (both 1927) and Street Angel (1928), the only occasion an actress won one Oscar for multiple film roles.
+Her success continued into the sound film era; for A Star Is Born (1937), she received a second Best Actress Academy Award nomination.

 After retiring from acting in 1939, Gaynor married film costume designer Adrian, with whom she had a son.
 She briefly returned to acting in films and television in the 1950s and later became an accomplished oil painter.
-In 1980, Gaynor made her Broadway debut in the stage adaptation of the 1971 film Harold and Maude, and appeared in the touring theatrical production of On Golden Pond in February 1982.
+In 1980, Gaynor made her Broadway debut in the stage adaptation of the 1971 film Harold and Maude, and appeared in the touring theatrical production of On Golden Pond.
+She died on September 14, 1984 from health complications caused by injuries sustained in a 1982 automobile accident.

-In September 1982, Gaynor sustained multiple injuries when a drunken driver struck the taxicab in which she and others were passengers.
-These injuries eventually caused her death in September 1984.